VaadMyst/Stories-from-dark-field-of-existence-/2025-10-19_The_Voice_Behind_The_Door.md

 Even before the final step, you think:
 “What will people say?”

-You can’t laugh sincerely, Vlad.
+You can’t laugh sincerely, [Name].
 Or feel joy.
 Or feel happy.